CSC 234 Data Visualization

 violations will be reported to the Honor Council chair and Dean

 of Studies.
-You must include an abridged honor code affirmation
+You must include the following honor code affirmation

 Here are some concrete things to avoid